sungsoo-ahn/2025/_posts/2025-04-28-pitfalls-of-evidence-based-ai-policy.md

     subsections:
     - name: Substantive vs. Process Regulation
     - name: In Defense of Compute and Cost Thresholds in AI Regulation
-  - name: We Can Pass Commonsense AI Policies Now
+  - name: We Can Pass Evidence-Seeking Policies Now
     subsections:
     - name: 16 Evidence-Seeking AI Policy Objectives
-    - name: Governments are Dragging Their Feet
+    - name: Ample Room for Progress
     - name: The 7D Effect
+    - name: Discussion of Counterarguments
   - name: Building a Healthier Ecosystem
   - name: Acknowledgments